ankitkumar-13/Java-Practice/README.md

 Q3) Create an array of 3 Student objects (accept data from the user) where each student has a name and rollNumber.
 Traverse over the array and update name of each student in the database after matching their rollNumber.

 ***

+**SET B**

+**Q1)** WAP that accepts 5 email addresses from user and store them in a HashSet.
+Ensure no duplicate emails are added, and display a message if a duplicate is attempted.
+Use an iterator to traverse the set and print alternate email address.
+Using for loop, print count of all email addresses from the HashSet containing less than 5 characters.

+**Q2)** Create an abstract class `Document` with an abstract method `open()` and a concrete method `getType()`.
+Define an interface `Sharable` with method `share()`, and extend it with `CloudSharable` adding method `uploadToCloud()`.
+Create two classes `PDFDocument` and `WordDocument` that use `Document` and `CloudSharable`.
+Demonstrate runtime polymorphism to invoke implemented methods on both classes.

+**Q3)** WAP to accept user's name and age.
+Throw an exception and terminate the program with appropriate message if user’s age is less than 18 or more than 60.
+Otherwise insert name and age into the database, and print how many rows are affected – assuming that a table `User` exists in database with columns `Name` and `Age`.

+---